-Results of our method on this problem are shown in Figs. 16-20.
-Shown in Fig. 16 are, clockwise from the upper left, plots of the mass density, pressure, velocity, and SIE at the final time; again, the computed values (solid line) and exact solution (dashed line) are plotted against the left ordinate and the signed differences between these values (dotted line) are plotted against the right ordinate, with the mixed-cell values indicated by the symbol •.
-The perturbation in the results to the right of the origin in these plots is a residual of the start-up error associated with the initial shock location at the origin.^{} The additional discrepancies in the solutions are associated with the original interface (at x = 0.5) and the shock (at x = 2/3), where, again, over- and under-shoots occur, with the density overshoot being most pronounced.
-Comparison of coarse-grid results for these quantities in Fig. 17 indicates that both the new method and Tipton's method produce the most significant discrepancies near the contact in mass density and SIE.
+Results of our method on this problem are shown in Figs. 19-26.
+Shown in Figure 19 are, clockwise from the upper left, plots of the mass density, pressure, velocity, and SIE at the final time; again, the computed values (solid line) and exact solution (dashed line) are plotted against the left ordinate and the signed differences between these values (dotted line) are plotted against the right ordinate, with the mixed-cell values indicated by the symbol •.
+The perturbation in the results to the right of the origin in these plots is a residual of the start-up error associated with the initial shock location at the origin.
+The additional discrepancies in the solutions are associated with the original interface (at x = 0.5) and the shock (at x = 2/3), where, again, over- and under-shoots occur, with the density overshoot being most pronounced.
+Corresponding plots of results for the mixed-cell method of Tipton and the pure-cell calculation are given in Figs. 20 and 21.
+Note that the pure-material case shows perturbations in both density and SIE near the original interface.
+These features, related to the discontinuous initial conditions, manifest the inability of the underlying hydro algorithm's discretized equations to faithfully represent the (approximately) uniformly propagating shock on the staggered mesh.
+Both closure models capture the shock nearly as well as the pure-material algorithm, with only slightly greater error than the pure-material result at the shock and the initial interface.
+Comparison of coarse-grid results for these quantities in Fig. 22 indicates that both the new method and Tipton's method produce the most significant discrepancies near the contact in mass density and SIE.
 Table 5 shows the L_1 norm of the error between the computed results and the exact solution for these flow variables, for each of the three methods on all meshes, together with the fit of those results to the ansatz in Eq.
 (5.2).
-These values are depicted graphically in Fig. 18.
+These values are depicted graphically in Fig. 23.
 These results again suggest overall first-order convergence of the methods.